Bipul6129/Ecom_DataAnalys_Platform/README.md

 ## Database Setup
 - Extract Dump rar
-- Import it on MySql Workbench
+- Import it on MySql Workbench with data and structure

 ## Frontend Setup